-How can you tell if a past trauma is hurting your relationship?
+How can you tell if a Past Trauma is hurting your relationship?

 These days, there is no end to the pressures on our relationships.
-We blame the pandemic, the forced confinement of the lockdowns, even political differences.
+We blame our jobs, our families, our differences.
 But the reasons why a relationship ends are always far more complicated.
 Of course, each situation is unique and filled with specific details.
-However, in a bigger picture sense, almost all relationships are impacted by a few general underlying factors.One of these factors is past trauma.
+However, in a bigger picture sense, almost all relationships are impacted by a few general underlying factors.
+One of these factors is past trauma.
 It’s a common catalyst for marital strife but not easily identified as such.
 Past trauma manifests in surprising — even sneaky — ways.
 Until its influence is identified, it will continue to do damage and create relational discord.
 Learning more about trauma can be a giant step toward a healthier relationship.

 What is “Past Trauma”?

+Past trauma refers to deeply distressing or disturbing experiences that occurred in a person’s past.
 Obviously, from the two words in the phrase, you can discern the basic meaning.
 But, to be more clear, past trauma is most frequently used to discuss events that took place in your childhood.
 However, your “past” may far more recent than that.
 While trauma is to be defined by each individual, a range of common categories exists to help understand the word.
 These categories include:

 - Abuse: emotional, physical, and/or sexual